-When contacting the news media, always provide the following information: name of the event; date; time; location, with specific details (e.g. the workshop will be provided in the basement of St. Kitty Church); indicate that the event is FREE; website of your organization; brief description of the event; and a phone number where you can be reached for media questions.
+When contacting the news media, always provide the following information: name of the event; date; time; location, with specific details (e.g. the workshop will be provided in the basement of St. Kitty Church); indicate that the event is FREE; include your organization’s website; a brief description of the event; and a phone number where you can be reached for media questions.

 Advertise to online community groups.
 In many areas, neighbors come together online to share information.
 Use the search feature and some keywords to look for community associations, local neighborhood groups, people interested in animals, and rescue groups.
 When you find a group, send an announcement with the details of the workshop to the list manager, or join the list and post it yourself.

-Another site to check out is www.meetup.com – a great place to post your workshops and create a sense of community among attendees.
+Social networks like Facebook, Twitter, Meetup, and Nextdoor can be great places to post your workshops and create a sense of community among attendees.

 Create a Flyer.
 A local café, library, or grocery store may have community bulletin boards.
 Post a flyer to let people know about the workshops.
 Offer stacks of flyers to local pet shops, veterinary offices, and groomers for their clients to take.

-Create a demonstration kit to use at every workshop, with equipment for trapping and sample deterrents that help keep cats out of yards.
+Create a demonstration kit to use at every workshop, with equipment for trapping and a sampling of humane deterrent options.
 Some things you can include are: